Darius662/WindowsScripts/README.md

    # First, test with WhatIf to see what would happen
    .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -WhatIf

-   # Then apply the permissions (skips SIDs by default)
+   # Then apply the permissions (skips SIDs and user accounts by default)
    .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects"

    # If you want to include SIDs (not recommended for legacy SIDs)
    .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -SkipSIDs:$false

+   # If you want to include individual user accounts
+   .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -SkipUsers:$false

+   # If you want to include both SIDs and user accounts
+   .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -SkipSIDs:$false -SkipUsers:$false
    ```

 ## Notes